consbio/mbtileserver/README.md

       --cachesize int   Size of cache in MB. (default 250) -c, --cert string     X.509 TLS certificate filename.
 If present, will be used to enable SSL on the server.
   -d, --dir string      Directory containing mbtiles files. (default "./tilesets")
-      --dsn string      Sentry DSN
+      --domain string   Domain name of this server --dsn string      Sentry DSN
+  -h, --help            help for mbtileserver
   -k, --key string      TLS private key
-  -p, --port int        Server port. (default 8000) -v, --verbose         Verbose logging
+      --path string     URL root path of this server (if behind a proxy) -p, --port int        Server port. (default 8000) -v, --verbose         Verbose logging
 ```